souffle17/cas-from-scratch/README.md

 A CLI grapher in rust, using a rudimentary computer algebra system made from scratch.

-This program will print a graph in the command line given two user-provided expressions with prefix notation.
+This program will print an implicit graph in the command line given two user-provided expressions with prefix notation.

 - s = sin
 - c = cos